corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-states.md

 As states are immutable, they cannot be modified directly to reflect a change to a shared fact.
 Instead, the lifecycle of a shared fact over time is represented by a **state sequence**.
-When a shared fact changes, you must create a new version of the state which represents the updated fact, and mark the existing state as historic.
+When a shared fact changes, you must create a new version of the state which represents the updated fact and mark the existing state as historic.

 This sequence of state replacements gives you a full view of the evolution of the shared fact over time: